 3. You are on the right track with learning to invest.
-Now make sure you’re taking the right train.
-Training… it’s key to success.
+Now make sure you are taking the right train.
+Training… it is key to success.
 Not only a good idea but vital to long term success.
-Beginner’s luck, if you got luck, does not make a successful future in trading.
+Beginner’s luck, if you have it, does not make a successful future in trading.
 You must get training to understand markets, what and how to trade, where the pitfalls are and how to manage your own trading emotions.
 You won’t even know you possess elements of fear, greed and ego until you start trading; amazing really how the market pulls these attributes right out front and center.

 4. Before you invest another nickel, stop and consider what I am saying.
 There are many lures on the market.
-In fact, more crooks than anywhere I’ve ever encountered.
+In fact, more crooks than anywhere I have ever encountered.
 Penny stock promoters can make Jesse James look like Mother Teresa in comparison… just Google ‘pump and dump’.
-They entice you with stunning gains, steal your money and don’t even say “thanks sucker!”.
-And, there’s not a hill of beans you can do about it.
+They entice you with stunning gains, steal your money and don’t even say “thanks sucker!”
+And, there is not a hill of beans you can do about it.
 If it was all a game, fine.
-But this is your money… and your potential future we’re talking about.
+But this is your money… and your potential future we are talking about.

 As you are starting your trading career, or even as a hobby, take a little time and talk to us.
 No obligation at all and a brief interaction could open up a world unimaginable, especially as you are starting at a relatively young age.
 I can tell you I started later in life and reached milestones beyond my wildest dreams as a trader; just envision what it can do for you!

 To be clear, trading is highly risky and you can lose all your money.
 It may appear simple and easy but it’s not.
 For this reason, get all the help you can.

 How to reach us?
 Contact us here…. we’d love to hear from you!